shatsky/notes/posts/2022-11-21_tls-x509-pkcs-cryptography-notes.md

 **Chain of trust**: chain of certificates in which each next ("higher") one is authority certificate for previous one, so that each previous can be validated via next one, ending with trusted root certificate

 **CSR (Certificate Signing Request)**: message in certain defined format, similar to self signed certificate, but intended for CA which should sign the certificate with their private key

+*TODO: explain how identity of requesting party is proven/verified by CAs*

 **PKI (Public Key Infrastructure)**: infrastructure consisting of all above; one may think about relation of PKI to all above similarly to relation of Internet to network protocols, software and hardware